-Longstanding tightness of your lateral knee structures (lateral retinaculum, VL, and ITB) will encourage your kneecap to drift sideways over time.
+The longstanding tightness of your lateral knee structures (lateral retinaculum, VL, and ITB) will encourage your kneecap to drift sideways over time.
 Especially, if your VMO is also weak.

-Patellofemoral pain syndrome is more common during adolescence, because the long bones are growing faster than the muscles, tendons and ligaments, putting abnormal stresses on the joints.
+Patellofemoral pain syndrome is more common during adolescence because the long bones are growing faster than the muscles, tendons and ligaments, putting abnormal stresses on the joints.
 Active children who do not stretch the appropriate muscles are predisposed to patellar malalignment.